 If you would like guidelines on what to put in a letter, please visit https://www.embracinghopeethiopia.com/write-my-family/

 Please do not put the family’s name on the outside of the envelope, because this can cause it to not be delivered.
 Please include the Child Name, Parent Name and Family number inside of the envelope.

 Will The Family Write to Me?

-If the child is in Kindergarten or older, starting Summer of 2015, you will receive something from the child two times per year.
+If the child is in Kindergarten, you will receive something from the child one time during the year.
 At times this may be a coloring page or piece of art they made.
 At other times it may be a short letter that they wrote as part of a school project.

 We believe that there are a few distinctives about EHE’s work.

 Our work is local based.
 We are totally Ethiopian run on the ground.
 Because of that we adapt quickly to changes that are constantly occurring.